 Researchers in education can investigate how TIE challenged mainstream educational practices and stimulated critical thinking in young audiences.
 Social historians can study the ways in which TIE companies made complex social issues accessible to children and young people through innovative drama and associated educational resources.

-The West Yorkshire Playhouse Collection includes scripts for plays devised by Leeds TIE from 1971-1990 at the Leeds Playhouse.
-The collection also contains archives generated by the West Yorkshire Playhouse relating to education and outreach from 1990-2006.
+The Leeds Playhouse Collection includes scripts for plays devised by Leeds TIE from 1971-1990 at the Leeds Playhouse.
+The collection also contains archives generated by the Leeds Playhouse relating to education and outreach from 1990-2006.
 These include documents generated by the playhouse’s Schools’ Company in the mid-1990s.

 The Workshop Theatre is home to the academic study of theatre in the School of English.
 Its collection enables researchers to explore the productions performed by students in the early 1970s to the 1990s through theatre programmes, photographs and publicity documents.
 Many of the plays were written locally.
 The collection is particular interest as the Workshop Theatre offered the first postgraduate MA in Theatre Studies in the UK.